Arizona Earth Day Celebration

 Small dock at Lyman Lake behind green trees.Earth Day Celebration

 Come celebrate Earth Day with us at Lyman Lake State Park!
-During this fee-free event, families and local schools are invited to join us for arts, crafts, and other activities to teach kids about the importance of keeping the planet clean.
+During this fun and educational event, families and local schools are invited to join us for arts, crafts, and other activities to teach kids about the importance of keeping the planet clean.

 Learn More